ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02_Foundations.md

 - Testing with Pytest (noting that there are valid reasons to use other systems)
 - Project organization (flat directory for examples distro)
 - Standard tools for code consistency, such as `ruff`
-- Tested against multiple type checkers: Pycharm (builtin), PyRight, Mypy, Pyre, (Astral one when available)
+- Tested against multiple type checkers: Pycharm (builtin), PyRight, Mypy, Pyrefly, (Astral one when available)
 - Invoke as a build system
 - Developed on Windows, tested on Windows/Linux (should work fine on Mac)